 There is a github tutorial from Gaute here that you can follow to test buttonless DFU.

-It's possible to update the softdevice, the bootloader and the application also we support updating the combination of these 3 images.
+It's possible to update the softdevice, the bootloader and/or the application.
+We support updating the combination of these 3 images.
 However, not all of the combinations are possible.

 The table below summarizes the support for different combinations (it's from nrfutil documentation here).